ericfransen/notes/README.md

 - Features (CLI Value Proposition)
     - Zero-Latency Capture
-        - Capture a complete, structured thought with a single command without leaving your console or IDE.
+        - Capture a complete, structured thought with a single command in your terminal.
 Eliminates context switching.
 Your thought is saved instantly, maintaining flow state (adhering to Zettelkasten's fleeting note principle).
     - Structured In-Capture
-        - Automatically applies the required YY-MM-DD_HH-MM timestamp, YAML Frontmatter (Properties), and the status: inbox flag.
+        - Automatically applies the required YY-MM-DD__HH-MM__ timestamp, YAML Frontmatter (Properties), and the status: inbox flag.
         - Forces consistency at the source.
-Your note is pre-formatted for later Dataview queries.
+Your note is pre-formatted for later dataview queries.
     - Intelligent Routing
         - Use simple flags (note "bug fix" @project-a) to automatically create the correct subdirectory and populate the keywords property.
         - Automated triage: new notes are filed into their review category immediately (automating 1st step of the PARA workflow (Projects, Areas, Resources, Archives)).